 It also pays to remind participants of the expected code of conduct, whether it’s muting the microphone unless speaking, using the raise hand option, etc.

 Don’t rely on the chat function within the videoconferencing app because the transcript tends to disappear the second after you hang up, plus there is no option to upload files.

 Also, you’ll want to have the entire correspondence from the workshop available at later times, and Slack has proven fantastic for that.
-You can dedicate a specific channel to the workshop, and keep all the resources and links there.
-It is also useful note taking, sharing sketches or any form of written feedback.
+You can dedicate a specific channel to the workshop and keep all the resources and links there.
+It is also useful for note-taking, sharing sketches, or any form of written feedback.

 7. Use a digital whiteboard or a document

 Unlike using sharpies, post-its, and physical timers, remote workshops require a different set of tools.
 To replicate the meeting room setting as best you can, try using digital tools such as Figma or Miro.

 During workshop preparation, it’s best to pre-fill certain boards and just add the content provided by participants.
 There are a bunch of pre-made templates for drafting out mood boards, user journeys, and prototyping.
 Our teams use a custom branded set of boards.

 The bonus step – be prepared to improvise

 While our list of steps for carrying out a successful remote workshop cover most ground, the world will always be more unpredictable.
 Sometimes it’s the machine that will freeze.
 Other times, it will be the human.

 We found that having good improvisation skills is just as important as coming prepared.
 If you feel you are not getting the expected results, don’t be afraid to make on-the-spot tweaks.